chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/renovate/index.md

 ENTRYPOINT ["/hello"]
 ```

-Renovate opened two similar PRs, the following image shows the PR to update the static image:
+The following screenshot shows the PR to update the static image:

 ![Screenshot showing Renovate PR to update static image digest](static_update.png)